-- Push the vehicle is pushed by the pressure caused by the operation of the power train group upstream of the vehicle.
-In the chamber downstream of the vehicle, the atmospheric valve is open, communicating the product to the atmosphere (see Fig. 1 and Fig. 2). - Pull the vehicle is pulled by the vacuum caused by the operation of power train group downstream of the vehicle.
-In the chamber upstream of the vehicle, the atmospheric valve is open, communicating the product to the atmosphere (see Fig. 3 and Fig. 4). - Push-Pull both power train groups are connected to the duct and two atmospheric valves are closed.
-Thus, the vehicle moves in there due to the pressure upstream and downstream vacuum.
-In this form of operation the vehicle may develop higher speeds.
+- Push the vehicle is pushed by the pressure caused by the operation of the power train group when it is located upstream to the vehicle.
+In the chamber located downstream to the vehicle position, the atmospheric valve is open, communicating the duct to the atmosphere (see Fig. 1 and Fig. 2). - Pull the vehicle is pulled by the vacuum caused by the operation of the power train group when it is positioned downstream to the vehicle.
+In the chamber located upstream to the vehicle position, the atmospheric valve is open, communicating the duct to the atmosphere (see figures 3 and 4). - Push-Pull both power train groups are connected to the duct and two atmospheric valves are closed.
+Thus, the vehicle moves due to the positive upstream pressure and to the downstream vacuum.
+In this form of operation, the vehicle may develop higher speeds.

 Figure 2.
-Layout of power train group - Push to Right
+Layout of a power train group - Push to Right

 Figure 3.
-Layout of power train group - Pull from Right
+Layout of a power train group - Pull from Right

 One of the difficulties of working with this power train group is that the change of states (from push to pull for example) - because the valves can briefly set up a power train group in addition to the three states mentioned above - may cause safety problems for people and security problems for the equipment.
-To avoid making changes of states of the valves in sequence (which implies a longer time to change) is proposed, in this paper, the inclusion of a condition called OFFLINE where the power train group does not influence the movement of the vehicle, independently of the state of motor since the segments valves remain closed (V1 and V4) while the atmospheric segment valves remain open (V0 and V5).
-Thus, the states independently of the other valves there is no interference in the movement of the vehicle, while the propulsion system remains in OFFLINE state.
+To avoid making changes of states of the valves in sequence (which implies in the necessity of a longer time to change). in this paper it is proposed the inclusion of a condition called OFFLINE in which the power train group does not influence the movement of the vehicle, independently of the state of the motor, since the segment valves remain closed (VI and V4) while the atmospheric segment valves remain open (V0 and V5).
+Thus, independently of the other valves, there is no interference in the movement of the vehicle, while the propulsion system remains in the OFFLINE state.
 This state is used during the exchange process between the states PUSH and PULL or when the vehicle remains stationary at the station.

 Figure 4.
-Layout of power train group - Pull from Left
+Layout of a power train group - Pull from Left